The 8 Best Ellipticals

 video play icon

 This wiki has been updated 37 times since it was first published in May of 2015.
 Jogging is one of the best exercises you can do, but it can be extremely hard on your joints.
 These ellipticals allow you to get all the benefits of running — such as improved cardiovascular health, weight loss, and more energy — without putting undue strain on your body.
 These models will help you get an awesome workout from the comfort of your own home, so no one ever has to see you sweat.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Sole Fitness E35